The Bridge’s Sofia Helin on the one scene she read and felt uncomfortable with

 The actress bids farewell to the troubled detective with relief – and few regrets, she tells RadioTimes.com

 Sofia Helin is bidding farewell to Saga Noren.
-The actress, who has worn those trademark leather trousers, combat boots and penetrating stare for three gripping series of the Scandi noir classic, plays the role for the final time in the upcoming fourth series.
+The actress, who has worn those trademark leather trousers, combat boots and penetrating stare for three gripping series of Scandi noir classic The Bridge, plays the role for the final time in the upcoming fourth series.

 “It was emotional but it was also a big relief,” she tells RadioTimes.com about finishing her final scene (which of course she won’t describe for fear of spoiling it).